Updated March 2021

 With telehealth, individuals who can’t get to a doctor can bring the doctor to them electronically via video: ask questions, talk to a therapist, receive prescription medicines or treatments, and receive health news updates and tips.

 Though it was mostly used in rural areas where physicians are far away, during the pandemic telehealth has been used to minimize the transmission of COVID-19.
-Substance abuse treatment has lagged behind other specialties, including mental health in general.
+Substance use disorder treatment has lagged behind other specialties, including mental health in general.

 In 2017, although one-third of all telemedicine “visits” were for mental health treatment, only 1% was for substance use disorder treatment.
 That’s one reason why on March 17, 2020, the U.S. Department of Health and Human Services made it easier for Medicaid recipients to use telehealth services, including for substance use disorder.

-That’s promising, but it’s not the first time the current government tried to jumpstart telehealth for substance abuse treatment.
+That’s promising, but it’s not the first time the current government tried to jumpstart telehealth for substance use disorder treatment.
 In 2018, the U.S. federal government passed the Substance Use-Disorder Prevention That Promotes Opioid Recovery and Treatment (SUPPORT) for Patients and Communities Act.

 Among other things, the SUPPORT Act was supposed to make it easier for health care providers to use telehealth for SUD, but health care providers still feared investigation and prosecution for any opioid prescriptions (including medication-assisted treatments), so the act made little change.